 - Multiply the two measurements to find the square footage.

-It can be difficult to know exactly where the dehumidifier will be used in the future.
 Some homeowners buy one for a specific area, such as the basement.
-However, the dehumidifier might be needed somewhere else.
+However, you might need the dehumidifier somewhere else.
 If you plan on moving the dehumidifier between rooms, measure the largest area to ensure it will be big enough.